CP-Unibo/sunny-cp/README.md

-# SUNNY-CP 2.2

-SUNNY-CP: a Parallel CP Portfolio Solver
+# SUNNY-CP: a CP Portfolio Solver

-sunny-cp [5] is a parallel portfolio solver that allows one to solve a Constraint (Satisfaction/Optimization) Problem defined in the MiniZinc language.
+SUNNY-CP [5] is a parallel portfolio solver that allows one to solve constraint satisfaction/optimization problems defined in the MiniZinc language [6].
-It essentially implements the SUNNY algorithm described in [1][2][3] and extends its sequential version [4].
+It implements the SUNNY algorithm described in [1][2][3] and extends its sequential version [4].

-sunny-cp is built on top of state-of-the-art constraint solvers, including:
-Choco, Chuffed, HaifaCSP, JaCoP, MinisatID, OR-Tools, Picat, Chuffed, and Gecode.

-In a nutshell, sunny-cp relies on two sequential steps:
+SUNNY-CP can use any CP solver supporting the MiniZinc language (more precisely, interpreting the FlatZinc language).
+In a nutshell, it relies on two steps:

-  1. PRE-SOLVING: consists in the parallel execution of a (maybe empty) static schedule and the neighborhood computation of underlying k-NN algorithm;
+  1. PRE-SOLVING: the (parallel) execution of a (maybe empty) static schedule, and the neighborhood computation for the underlying k-NN algorithm;

-  2. SOLVING: consists in the parallel and cooperative execution of a number of the predicted solvers, selected by means of SUNNY algorithm.
+  2. SOLVING: the (parallel) cooperative execution of the solvers' schedule returned  by the SUNNY algorithm.

-sunny-cp won the gold medal in the open track of MiniZinc Challenges 2015, 2016, and 2017, and the silver medal in 2018 and 2019 [6].
+SUNNY-CP won the gold medal in the open track of MiniZinc Challenges 2015, 2016, and 2017, and the silver medal in 2018 and 2019 [6].

-## Contents of this git repository
+## Contents

-+ bin     contains the executables of sunny-cp
++ `bin`     contains the executables of SUNNY-CP
-+ kb      contains the utilities for the knowledge base of sunny-cp
++ `kb`      contains the utilities for the knowledge base of SUNNY-CP
-+ src     contains the sources of sunny-cp
++ `src`     contains the sources of SUNNY-CP
-+ solvers contains the utilities for the constituent solvers of sunny-cp
++ `solvers` contains the utilities for the constituent solvers of SUNNY-CP
-+ test    contains some MiniZinc examples for testing sunny-cp
++ `test`    contains some MiniZinc examples for testing SUNNY-CP
-+ tmp     is aimed at containing the temporary files produced by sunny-cp
-+ docker	contains the dockerfile used to generate the image in the dockerhub
++ `docker`	contains the dockerfile used to generate the image in the dockerhub
++ `tmp`     possibly contains the temporary files produced by SUNNY-CP

 ## Installation & Usage

-To install sunny-cp it is possible to use [Docker](https://www.docker.com) available for the majority of the operating systems.

-It can then be used by command line or by simply sending a post request to the server deployed by using docker.
+You can install SUNNY-CP on your local machine, or use it via [Docker](https://www.docker.com)

+### Local installation

+To install SUNNY-CP locally, you need to install first:
++ Python (version >= 3)
++ MiniZinc (version >= 2.6.4)
++ `mzn2feat` feature extractor, available at [https://github.com/CP-Unibo/mzn2feat](https://github.com/CP-Unibo/mzn2feat).

+Then, run the command `sunny-cp/install.sh`.
+This script performs pre-checks, compiles the Python sources and adds the default solvers to the portfolio of SUNNY-CP.
+The default portfolio includes the following MiniZinc solvers:
++ Chuffed
++ COIN-BC
++ Gecode

+However, the user can specify its own portfolio, provided that each of its solvers is installed in the MiniZinc bundle, that is, it can be run via the `minizinc --solver <solver>` command.
+For more details on how to build a user-defined portfolio, please see the README file in the `sunny-cp/solvers` folder.

+After the installation, you can test SUNNY-CP by running the `sunny-cp/test/examples/run_examples` script.

+### Docker installation

-The Docker image is available in Docker Hub.
-To download its image please run the following command.
+To install SUNNY-CP via Docker, you need to download the Docker image available in Docker Hub with the command:
 ```
 sudo docker pull jacopomauro/sunny-cp
 ```

-To execute sunny-cp from command line you can use the command
+To execute SUNNY-CP from command line you can use the command
 ```
 docker run --rm -i -t --entrypoint /bin/bash jacopomauro/sunny-cp
 ```

-You will get shell control inside the docker container and you can trigger sunny-cp by invoking the `sunny-cp` command (`sunny-cp --help` for getting information on its command line usage).
+You will get shell control inside the docker container and you can trigger SUNNY-CP by invoking the `SUNNY-CP` command (`SUNNY-CP --help` for getting information on its command line usage).

-Note that sunny-cp will run inside the container.
+Note that SUNNY-CP will run inside the container.
 MiniZinc files can be shared from the host computer to the Docker container by using Docker volumes (see [https://docs.docker.com/storage/volumes/](https://docs.docker.com/storage/volumes/) for more information).
-For example, assuming that the MiniZinc file `test.mzn` to solve is in the folder `/host_dir`, to run sunny-cp on that MiniZinc model it is possible to first invoke the command
+For example, assuming that the MiniZinc file `test.mzn` to solve is in the folder `/host_dir`, to run SUNNY-CP on that MiniZinc model it is possible to first invoke the command
 ```
 docker run --rm -it --entrypoint /bin/bash -v /host_dir:/cont_dir jacopomauro/sunny-cp
 ```
 and then, after getting the shell, run the command
 ```
-sunny-cp /cont_dir/test.mzn
+SUNNY-CP /cont_dir/test.mzn
 ```

-## Usage of sunny as a service
+### Usage of sunny as a service

-sunny-cp can be also used a service and access by using HTTP post requests.
+SUNNY-CP can be also used a service and access by using HTTP post requests.
 To deploy sunny's service run the following command.
 ```
 sudo docker run -d -p <PORT>:9001 --name sunny_cp_container jacopomauro/sunny-cp